 BC: Concerns - Request for additional details

-Public Interest Community/NCSG: Concerns/Opposition - Concerned about representation on the Standing IRT and the potential for it change or develop policy.
+Public Interest Community/NCSG: Concerns/Opposition - Concerned about representation on the Standing IRT and the potential for it to change or develop policy.

+Opposition:

+NCSG: Divergence: Belief that IRTs, including the proposed Standing IRT, have disproportionate representation from registries and registrars.
+Concerned that the Standing IRT would bypass normal policy development.

+Electronic Frontier Foundation, Samuelson-Glushko Canadian Internet Policy & Public Interest Clinic (CIPPIC) & Public Knowledge (part of “Comments of the Public Interest Community” also strongly opposed.
+See above.

 2.2.2.e.2: How should launch be defined?
 Ideas considered by the WG include Board adoption of the new Applicant Guidebook or the first day in which applications are accepted.